sigmorphon/sigmorphon.github.io/workshops/2024/index.md

 <strong> The camera-ready submission will be allowed to have 1 extra page to address reviewer concerns. </strong>
 We encourage the submission of supplemental material such as data and code, as well as appendices; however, supplemental material should not be essential for the understanding of the submission.
+Appendices, as well as Limitations / Impact sections are not required, but if they are included, they do not count towards the page limit.
 We strongly recommend the use of the LaTeX style files or Microsoft Word document template on the ACL conference website.
 We reserve the right to reject submissions that do not conform to these styles, including font size restrictions.